SmalsResearch/NominatimWrapper/README.md

 - To build the Elastic Search DB from the local Nominatim server:
     - https://github.com/komoot/photon/#customized-search-data
     - Should be done on the Nominatim machine!
-    - For Belgium, photon data takes ~1.7 GB.
+    - For Belgium, photon data takes 900 MB.
 - To get the worldwide data :
     - https://github.com/komoot/photon/#installation
     - Takes ~53 Gb